- Dr Andrew Hom

 - Research Interests

-- Classical realism, International Relations, International theory, just war theory, Social constructivism, Narratives, methodology in the social sciences, timing / time / temporality, International Security, critical security studies, Process / Figurational Sociology, disciplinary history
+- International Relations, International theory, Social constructivism, Narratives, timing / time / temporality, International Security, critical security studies, Process / Figurational Sociology, disciplinary history, classical realism

 Guidance and Feedback Hours

 Lecturer in International Relations, University of Edinburgh School of Social & Political Sciences | September 2016 - present

 Research Associate, University of Glasgow School of Social & Political Sciences | 2014 - 2016 (ESRC project, ‘Moral victories: Ethics, exit strategies, and the ending of wars’)

 Teaching Fellow, University of St Andrews School of International Relations | Fall 2014

 Lecturer (adjunct), Vanderbilt University Department of Political Science | Spring 2014

 M.A., Political Science (with honours), University of Kansas | 2008